milenoss/mod-3-code-challenge/README.md

 ## Objectives

-+ Constructors / Prototypes or ES6 Classes
+- Constructors / Prototypes or ES6 Classes
-+ Callbacks
+- Callbacks
-+ DOM Manipulation
+- DOM Manipulation
-+ Events and Event Handlers
+- Events and Event Handlers

 ## Instructions

 We're building out a commenting feature in our application with no persistence.
 A user should be able to create a new comment and have that comment be added into a comment list.
+The comment list can be filtered via keyword.

 **Note** When creating constructors and prototypes, you may use ES6 classes or just create the constructor function separately.
 Your choice.

 ## Deliverables

+## Part One - jQuery

+1. Create a working solution in `solution.js`

+  - The input field for comments/filter has been provided for you.
+  - When submit button is clicked, comments should be added to a comment list.
+A new comment's text should appear in the ul with the id of "comments-list"
+  - In a second input field, a user should be able to type a keyword and filter the same comments list based on that provided keyword.

+    - _filtering comments_: if a comment does not contain the search term it should **NOT** be visible in the comment list

-## Part One - Constructors and Prototypes
+## Part Two - Refactoring with Constructors and Prototypes (feel free to use either ES5 or ES6)

-1. create a constructor for a `Comment`.
+1. Create a JS class / constructor for a `Comment`.
 New comments should initialize with some text.
-2. instances of comments should have a prototype method called 'render' that returns a string of an `li` with that comment's text inside.
+2. Instances of comments should have a prototype method called 'render' that returns a string of an `li` with that comment's text inside.
-3. create a constructor for a `CommentList`.
+3. Create a class / constructor for a `CommentList`.
 New comment lists should initialize with an array of comments (this will be empty to start).
-4. instances of CommentList should have a method called 'render' that returns a string of a `ul`.
+4. Instances of CommentList should have a method called 'render' that returns a string of a `ul`.
 Inside of the ul, the comment list should include the return value of the render method of all of it's comments.
-5. instances of CommentList should have a method called 'addComment' that takes in a string.
+5. Instances of CommentList should have a method called 'addComment' that takes in a string.
 It should instantiate a new Comment and add it to the CommentList's array of comments.

-## Part Two - The DOM

-6. In index.js, add the needed code so that when we submit the form, a new comment text should appear in the div with the id of "comments".
-You may use the code that you wrote for part one but this is not a requirement.
-Get it to work.